 While many credit cards charge foreign transaction fees, they’re certainly not universal.
 In fact, there are some companies — such as Discover — that don’t charge foreign transaction fees at all.
 Here are some of our favorite picks for international travelers:

 Capital One Venture Rewards Credit Card: With no foreign transaction fees, you can earn unlimited 2X miles per $1 spent on every purchase, every day.
-You can earn a bonus of 20,000 miles once you spend $500 on purchases within 3 months from account opening, equal to $200 in travel.
+You can earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 Southwest Rapid Reward® Priority Credit Card: This card has no foreign transaction fees, and allows you to earn 5 points per $1 spent on Southwest® purchases.
 Earn between 12/1/2020 and 3/31/2021 on up to $2,000 spent per month.
 You will also earn 1 point per $1 spent on all other purchases.
 This card offers 50,000 points after you spend $2,000 on purchases in the first 3 months your account is open.
 You will also earn 7,500 bonus points after your Cardmember anniversary.